chubin/wttr.in/README.md

 *wttr.in — the right way to check the weather.*

-wttr.in is a console oriented weather forecast service, that supports various information representation methods like terminal oriented ANSI-sequences for console HTTP clients such as curl, httpie or wget;
-HTML for web browsers; or PNG for graphical viewers. wttr.in uses [wego](http://github.com/schachmat/wego) for visualization and various data sources for weather forecast information.
+wttr.in is a console oriented weather forecast service, that supports various information representation methods like terminal oriented ANSI-sequences for console HTTP clients (curl, httpie, or wget), HTML for web browsers, or PNG for graphical viewers. wttr.in uses [wego](http://github.com/schachmat/wego) for visualization and various data sources for weather forecast information.